 The Nikon Z 20mm f/1.8 S balances well with the Nikon Z6 and the combination is still light enough to be carried around all day (comparable to the Z6 / Nikon Z 24-70mm f/4 S combination).
 On a side note, the portable iOptron Skyguider Pro star tracker mount still easily handles the combination, tracking the stars accurately for several minutes.

-Both lenses display an excellent contrast reproduction in image center (values above 0.9 or 90 percent are considered to be very good).
+Both lenses display excellent contrast reproduction in image center (values above 0.9 or 90 percent are considered to be very good).
 While the Z lens contrast reproduction stays excellent across the whole image field, the contrast reproduction of the G lens shows some weaknesses in the image corners.
 Sharpness values for the Z lens are considerably better than for the G lens (in image center but especially in the corners), indicating less field curvature.
 In addition, the meridonial and sagittal curves are impressively close together for the Z lens, indicating very little astigmatism (especially important in astrophotography).
-However, MTF diagrams only tell us part of the story since all kinds of aberrations are at play and Nikon's graphs are only obtained at the widest aperture of the lens.
+However, MTF diagrams only tell us part of the story since all kinds of aberrations are at play and Nikon's graphs are only obtained (just to be clear: they are calculated, not measured) at the widest aperture of the lens.

 The optical construction details for both lenses can be seen below.